Playing Cards

 650 | 0 | ‡a Divination cards ‡z [Country] ‡v Specimens. |

-Add topical subject headings with the form subdivision ‡v Pictorial works or ‡v Portraits to bring out pictorial characteristics.
+Add topical subject headings that bring out pictorial characteristics:

 650 | 0 | ‡a Animals ‡v Pictorial works. |